arnispen/wsidh/README.md

 ### Public polynomial sampling

 WSIDH now draws the generator polynomial `a(x)` uniformly at random from `R_q` by expanding a 32-byte seed through SHAKE128 until enough unbiased 16-bit samples land below `q`, then adds the precomputed sinusoidal wave (in the NTT domain) as a fixed offset.
 Because adding a constant in a finite field preserves uniformity, the resulting `a(x)` keeps Kyber’s uniform security guarantees while retaining the sinusoidal “WSIDH signature.”
 That seed is stored at the beginning of the public key so that every caller deterministically reconstructs both `a` and its NTT without touching entropy sources.
+In practice `wsidh_expand_a_from_seed` samples the polynomial directly in the NTT domain, applies the public wave mask, caches `a_ntt`, and only performs an inverse NTT when an actual time-domain `a(x)` is requested so key generation never pays an extra transform.

 ### RLWE equations